Aptera Electric Car FAQ

 Network.
 First of all, the numbers of Apterae would be small even in 2023 when Aptera

 hopes to be producing at the rate of 40,000 cars per year.
-Tesla will probably be over a
+Tesla will probably produce over

 few more Superchargers by then.
 If Tesla were to partner with a large producer of